 You got five different modes: Wavetable: here you’ll find your classic analog waves (Pulse with variable PW, Tri/Saw, variable from one to another via PW Knob), as well as some very clever digital wavetables.
-All of this waves can be modulated via the PW knob.
-The second mode is the Ultrasaw, which takes multiple saws and pulses detuned once against the other (Trance leads anyone?), here, the PW Knob, controls the amount of detune.
+All of these waves can be modulated via the PW knob.
+The second mode is the Ultrasaw, which takes multiple saws and pulses detuned once against the other (Trance leads anyone?), here, the PW Knob, controls the amount of detuning.

-Finally you get the Custom Wave mode, which re analyses and do a re-synthesis of your own waves.
+Finally, you get the Custom Wave mode, which re-analyses and do a re-synthesis of your own waves.
 Remember, there are three oscillators to play with.
-You can also hardsync OSC 2 to OSC 1, and OSC 3 to OSC 2, which gives some beautiful angry sounds.
+You can also hard sync OSC 2 to OSC 1, and OSC 3 to OSC 2, which gives some beautiful angry sounds.
 You can also apply FM from OSC 1 to OSC 2 and from OSC 2 to OSC 3.

-The two filters, are exactly the same, and can be used in serial or parallel, you get classic filter emulations (12 dB, 18 dB, 24 dB) for LP, HP and BP which are also self resonating.
-With this, you can virtually emulate any vintage analog classic like the Moog, Prophet 5, TB 303 just to name some.
+The two filters, are exactly the same and can be used in serial or parallel, you get classic filter emulations (12 dB, 18 dB, 24 dB) for LP, HP, and BP which are also self resonating.
+With this, you can virtually emulate any vintage analog classic like the Moog, Prophet 5, and TB 303 just to name some.
 Also, you get some wise thought digital filters, which sound absolutely brilliant!
-One thing to mention is that filters, have almost no stepping, in fact, they are pretty creamy when you do sweeps.
+One thing to mention is that filters have almost no stepping, in fact, they are pretty creamy when you do sweeps.

 In the modulation department, there are also three very powerful LFOs that can get really high! up to 440hz!
-Again, OMG! they can be re triggered by key or free running as well as they can be synced to host.
+Again, OMG! they can be re-triggered by key or free running as well as they can be synced to host.
 Of course, you’ve got multiple waveforms to choose from, even random for S&H effects.
-There’s a fourth LFO which is more like a step sequencer with up to 16 steps, and synced to your host.
+There’s a fourth LFO which is more like a step sequencer with up to 16 steps and synced to your host.

-Also, you get a dedicated arpeggiator, that can also be used as a step sequencer with slides, rests, resets and swing!
+Also, you get a dedicated arpeggiator, that can also be used as a step sequencer with slides, rests, resets, and swing!
 Once again, OMG!
-As this is a real beast, there’s a 10 slots mod matrix with 64 possible sources and over 70 destinations, including the matrix itself.
+As this is a real beast, there’s a 10-slot mod matrix with 64 possible sources and over 70 destinations, including the matrix itself.
 How many times should I say OMG?

-Finally you get an insert FX per synth and a master FX with Reverbs, Delays, Modulation FX, Compressor, Gate, EQ, Amp Simulation, and even a Vocoder!
+Finally, you get an insert FX per synth and a master FX with Reverbs, Delays, Modulation FX, Compressor, Gate, EQ, Amp Simulation, and even a Vocoder!

 If you are in a hurry, or just feeling lazy, presets are great!
-But, the real power behind this beast, is that you can design any sound you can imagine, or even things you would have never imagined possible!
+But, the real power behind this beast, is that you can design any sound you can imagine or even things you would have never imagined possible!
 If I have to choose to have just one synth, I’d probably go with this one.